-Merrell Trail Crusher
+Merrell Trail Crusher Fully Reviewed for Quality

 Merrell began in 1981 as a footwear company that specialized in hiking boots.
 However, in 1997, Merrell was sold to Wolverine World Wide, who specialized in other types of footwear.
 Now, Merrell is considered one of the most popular brands for trail runners.
 They introduced a trail running shoe called the Jungle Runner, and with this, opened the door to the comfortable and durable Trail Crusher that we are reviewing today.
 One website rated Merrell as the 11th most popular footwear company worldwide, with the Trail Crusher being in the top 50th percentile of trail running shoes.

-The Merrell Trail Crusher is for those with roots in both hiking and running.
+The Trail Crusher is for those with roots in both hiking and running.
 For these runners, following Merrell’s motto of “doing what’s natural”, depends on what kind of day it is.
 Depending on your mood and desires, this lightweight, hybrid running shoe can be taken just about anywhere.

 - Vegan-friendly footwear that uses 0% animal products.